 In March of 2020, we had just begun rehearsals for a Disney production.
 We weren't sure when we would be able to meet in person, so we began rehearsals on Zoom.
 After a month, a quick pivot was in order.
 There was no clear date of when people could gather.
 Broadway was temporarily closed and school productions were being cancelled all over the country.
 We got real creative and changed our show to something we could do on Zoom.
 We created a show called Monologues and Musical Performances, giving the 23 kids in the cast a chance to each have their own starring role in which they got to sing and act.
 The cast performed the show live on Zoom in front of a large audience of friends and family in June of 2020.

-Mike Risko Music is offering some in-person musical theater opportunties as a part of our hybrid plan.
-We are following strict safety protocols including temperature checks, hand sanitzer stations and social distancing circles which keeps the participants 6 feet apart.
-Masks are required at all times and we are offering these programs outdoors in our outdoor education area which is a designated as part of our property.
+Mike Risko Music offers some in-person musical theater opportunties as a part of our hybrid plan.
+We follow strict safety protocols including temperature checks, hand sanitzer stations and social distancing circles which keeps the participants 6 feet apart.
+Masks are required at all times and in warmer months, we are offering these programs outdoors in our outdoor education area which is a designated as part of our property.
 We also have areas on the sides of our building and we have tents to help protect from sun and rain.
-We are excited to be able to offer our students safe opportunities to connect in person.
+We also have a large open area inside where we offer these programs.
+We are excited to be able to give our students safe opportunities to connect in person.

-We have implemented very strong protocols with regard to the COVID-19 pandemic, including installing the MERV-13 filters in our HVAC system so you can be assured that any in-person programming is done with the utmost care for our customers and staff well being.
+We have implemented very strong safety protocols, including installing the MERV-13 filters in our HVAC system so you can be assured that any in-person programming is done with the utmost care for our customers and staff's well being.
 You can read about these protocols here.

 Flat Stanley and the ensemble.